 Philadelphia is a city rich in history and culture, but it also grapples with safety concerns.
 The Philadelphia crime rate remains one of the highest in the U.S., with a 1 in 101 chance of falling victim to violent crime.
 While 2024 saw a promising drop in homicides, some areas continue to face challenges.

 Dangerous neighborhoods in Philadelphia include Nicetown-Tioga, Kensington, and Fairhill, all reporting crime rates significantly above the national average.
-Staying informed about these areas is important for residents and visitors alike to navigate the city safely and make smart decisions about where to live or visit.
+Staying informed about these areas is important for students and visitors alike to navigate the city safely and make smart decisions about where to live or visit.

 Top 10 Dangerous Neighborhoods in Philadelphia